Skip to content

 Are you wondering how to lighten henna?

-If you are passionate about henna and have been doing it on your hair for some time now.
+If you've become passionate about henna and have been using it on your hair for some time now.

-You may have gone from a warm color to a darker , cooler color - due to layering - that you may not like, or you simply mixed it hoping for a color and it didn't come out the color you wanted !
+You may have gone from a warm color to a darker , cooler color - due to layering - that you may not like, or you simply made a mix hoping for a color and it didn't come out the color you wanted !

 So what to do?
-The henna must be discharged more quickly by depigmenting and destratifying !
+You have to make the henna fade faster by depigmenting and destratifying it !

 How it works

-The shaft of our hair is protected by a thin layer of cells, the cuticle , which protects it from external aggressions and stress.
+The shaft of our hair is protected by a thin layer of cells, the cuticle , which shields it from external aggressions and stress.

-When you use a chemical dye on your hair, it works mainly thanks to two main ingredients, ammonia and hydrogen peroxide, which make the hair swell by opening its cuticles and depriving it of its original color, destroying the melanin inside it to "replace" it with new colored molecules that will be in all respects the result of the chosen dye.
+When you use a chemical hair dye , it works primarily thanks to two main ingredients, ammonia and hydrogen peroxide, which cause the hair to swell by opening its cuticles and stripping it of its original color, destroying the melanin within it and "replacing" it with new colored molecules that will effectively be the result of the chosen dye.

 Hair coloring with henna, on the other hand, has a different process: lawsonia is deposited on the hair.

-The color slowly migrates inside the cortex of the hair, where it binds with the keratin naturally contained within it.
+The color slowly migrates into the hair cortex, where it binds with the keratin naturally contained within it.

-Henna continues to oxidize for approximately 3 days after treatment and during this time the color will change slightly before settling permanently.
+The henna continues to oxidize for about 3 days after the treatment and during this time the color will change slightly before settling completely.

-As the treatments continue, the hair will become thicker, stronger and more voluminous, but with many applications you will experience a process of color stratification , which will make the hair turn darker.
+As the treatments progress, your hair will become thicker, stronger and more voluminous, but with many applications you will experience a process of color layering , which will make your hair turn darker.

-To maintain lighter and brighter tones, we recommend alternating henna dyeing with highlighting treatments such as sherazade ; apply pure henna only on the roots to cover regrowth and treat the lengths only every two months.
-Another method is to use a different mix for the lengths, with a high percentage of cassia to dampen the dyeing power of the henna.
+To maintain lighter, more vibrant tones, we recommend alternating henna dye with highlighting treatments like sherazade .
+Apply pure henna only to the roots to cover regrowth and treat the lengths only every two months.
+Another method is to use a different blend for the lengths, with a high percentage of cassia to tone down the henna's dyeing power.

-If you want to remove henna by destratifying, then continue reading!
+If you want to remove henna by destratifying, then keep reading!

 Methods for destratifying and discharging color

-The more layered and dark the henna color is, the longer it will take.
-With these natural methods, the hair will gradually and delicately release the color, depigmenting the lawsonia!
+The darker and more layered the henna color, the longer it will take.
+With these natural methods, the hair will gradually and delicately remove the color, depigmenting the Lawsonia!

 1. Pack with vegetable oils and butters to lighten henna